future-widget-lab/react-context-provider/README.md

 # @future-widget-lab/react-context-provider

-This utility provides a simple and flexible way to create a React context provider with an associated custom hook.
+A helper for creating React providers with an associated custom hook.
 It allows defining shared state logic in a structured way while maintaining type safety.

 ## Features